locriacyber/flexlayout-rs/Readme.md

 ## TODO

-- [ ] This algorithm can be easily extended to other euclidean geometry.
+- [x] This algorithm has been extended to other euclidean geometry.
 Maybe it's useful?